martgjepali/WhatsApp_Archive_CLI/README.md

 2. **Copying zip folder to tests folder**

-   When you open the project in the root folder you need to create a directory called ./files in which you must paste your test files and zip files.
+   When you open the project in the root folder, you need to create a directory called `./files` in which you must paste your test files and ZIP files.

 3. **Building the Project**